In September I submitted a story for NPR’s “Three Minute Fiction” series titled “The Desk”, which sadly did not win.

 Jared now stood on the presidential seal of the United States looking down at a similar but not identical carpet to the one he had seen as a boy.
 His gaze shifted to the desk he had first set eyes on thirty-six years earlier, and President Reagan’s words echoed in his memory.
 All you have to do is become president.

 Once again, Jared stepped around behind the impressive piece of furniture.
 Grabbing the chair, he pulled it back and sat down at the desk that was now his.
-The space beneath appeared much smaller now.
+Space beneath appeared much smaller now.
 He smiled just as his five-year-old, Stephen, yelled from down the hall.

 “Daddy!
 There’s a statue of an old man in the . . . ” the boy stopped abruptly at the entrance to the Oval Office.
 “What’s wrong, Daddy?”